CCR-project/CCR/README.md

    have also setup [public chat room](https://discord.gg/jQezqzJZ) to accommodate collaboration with others.
 5. Check that the development supports extraction of examples to OCaml, which can actually be executed.
-Specifically, run the following commands in the project root directory.
+The script below runs "echo" example (in the tech report) which takes (scanf) integers indefinitely, and when you put `-1`, it will print the integers you entered so far in a reverse order.
+You can run the scripts as follows in the project root directory.
    - "cd ./extract; ./run.sh; cd .." extracts and runs examples written in EMS (abstractions and implementation of Echo, etc) using the extraction mechanism of Interaction Trees.